 The BMI is the ratio of weight to height and can be over-estimated for individuals with a lot of muscle mass or underestimated for individuals with a low body weight and high body fat percent (since it does not account for body composition).
-You can calculate your BMI using our BMI Calculator on the bottom right corner of the website’s home page.
+You can calculate your BMI using this BMI Calculator.

 |Morbidly Obese||40 -49.9|

 |Super Super Obese||60 and Above|

 #1 Phentermine – Adipex, Suprenza, Lomaira